qodeninja/profman/README.md

 ## Important Notes

-**Portability**.
+**Test For Portability**.
 Please note that this has only been tested (so far) on Debian, PopOS and WSL/Windows!
 If you have a BASH command prompt I strongly encourage you to run `./test.sh` to make sure all features pass on your OS before running actual commands.

 ![ Test Pass Image ](imgs/test.png)